Occupational Therapy Program (MSOT Degree)

 The Master of Science in Occupational Therapy (MSOT) degree requires coursework and fieldwork over a two-year period of study.

-This graduate program is housed in the Department of Occupational Science and Occupational Therapy within the Frances M. Maguire School of Nursing and Health Professions.
+This graduate program is housed in the Department of Occupational Science and Occupational Therapy within the Frances M. Maguire College of Nursing and Health Professions.

 Program Summary